Divyagsmith/myRetail/README.md

+# myRetail

-# myRetail - Rest API that provides product ID and description as retrieved from RedSky API and combines with pricing information available through a data source.
+Rest API that provides product ID and description by retrieving it from RedSky API and combines with pricing information available through a NoSQL DB.

 #Technologies Used
 1. Java 1.8